 William J. Turner

-Rev. William J. Turner is a presbyter and pastor in the Diocese of Lansing, MI.
-He continues post doctoral research in the field of cultural anthropology, Catholic identity, and ritual.
+V. Rev. William J. Turner, a priest and pastor in the Diocese of Lansing, Michigan, holds two doctoral degrees in the field of cultural anthropology, including the study of Catholic identity and its relationship to the Catholic church building.
+Email: drwjpt@aol.com

 Articles by William J. Turner